-Asset-backed securities (ABS)

-Securities created through the securitization of a pool of assets, for example auto loans or credit card loans.
+Asset-backed securities (ABS) Securities created through the securitization of a pool of assets, for example auto loans or credit card loans.

-Assets under administration (AUA)

-Assets administered by us, which are beneficially owned by clients, as at October 31, unless otherwise noted.
+Assets under administration (AUA) Assets administered by us, which are beneficially owned by clients, unless otherwise noted.
 Services provided in respect of assets under administration are of an administrative nature, including safekeeping, collecting investment income, settling purchase and sale transactions, and record keeping.

-Assets under management (AUM) Assets managed by us, which are beneficially owned by clients, as at October 31, unless otherwise noted.
+Assets under management (AUM) Assets managed by us, which are beneficially owned by clients, unless otherwise noted.
 Services provided in respect of assets under management include the selection of investments and the provision of investment advice.
-We have assets under management that are also administered by us and included in assets under administration.
+We have assets under management that are also administered by us and included in assets under administration in assets under administration.